REConnect: Participatory RE for Social Sustainability: Introduction

-Requirements Engineering (RE), as the field pertinent to the elicitation, representation, and validation of requirements for software-intensive applications \cite{sommerville1997requirements}, has a unique opportunity but also a greater than ever responsibility to identify, reason and specify users' values and the context of their lived experiences.
-Human values such as privacy, fairness or transparency have become more important than ever in system adoption \cite{whittle2019case}, underscoring the greater than ever importance of requirements engineering for a diverse society.
-Pure technical functionality is no longer seen as the sole measure of software success.
-In reality, user values, goals, and requirements are deeply shaped by social, economic, and political contexts \cite{le2015strangers}.
-Trust and relationships influence adoption, and power structures affect not only the voices whose needs are represented but also those who can influence software adoption in communities or societies.
-Recent approaches argue for participatory approaches involving a diversity of stakeholders and teams to identify and operationalize human values in software development; however, authors also recognize the outstanding challenges in eliciting human values as they are highly contextual: they are \emph{subjective} as they depend on diverse stakeholders' viewpoints and their lived experiences, and \emph{uncertain} as they are better understood once the software solution is deployed \cite{bennaceur2024responsible}.
+Requirements Engineering (RE), as the field pertinent to the elicitation, representation, and validation of requirements for software applications \cite{sommerville1997requirements}, occupies a pivotal position in this challenge.
+After all, it is during requirements activities that foundational choices are made about whose values, experiences, and well-being are considered in the software design \cite{levina2024incorporating}.
+More recently, human values like privacy, fairness, and transparency have become critical to system adoption \cite{whittle2019case}, and pure technical functionality is no longer seen as the sole measure of successful software.
+Yet, achieving socially sustainable software demands more than acknowledging human needs abstractly.
+User values and requirements are shaped by complex socio-economic and political contexts \cite{le2015strangers}.
+Additional factors like trust, relationships and power structures influence software adoption in communities \cite{graf2018social}.
+Recent participatory approaches involving diverse stakeholders sought to identify and operationalize human values in software development \cite{Shahin_2022}, however, there are outstanding challenges in eliciting values, as they are highly contextual and subjective \cite{mougouei2018operationalizing}, perhaps making them easier to understand only \textit{after} software has been deployed.
+Without sustained attention to these dynamics, we risk building software that is misaligned with human values and needs, undermining social sustainability.